 What they do

 A child care worker assists in the social, emotional, physical and educational developmental needs of infants and young children in child care centres, hospitals and educational centres.
-A child care worker will be expected to manage children's behavior and guide their social development appropriately, and provide assistance in preparing materials and equipment for educational and recreational activities.
+A child care worker manages children's behaviour and guides their social development appropriately.
+They provide assistance in preparing materials and equipment for educational and recreational activities.
 A child care worker will also entertain and educate children by reading and singing to them, as well as playing games.
 They supervise the children in recreational activities, their daily routines, as well as their hygiene.

 Child care workers can work varied hours, and be expected to do shift work.
 They need to be able to stay on their feet for long periods.
 Their duties will vary depending on the age of the children in their care.
 For example, caring for a group of 0-3 year olds can be quite different to caring for a group of 4-6 year olds.
 Child care workers often share basic tasks, such as cleaning or food preparation, and work in teams.
 Their level of care will include assisting children with their daily routine including eating, toileting, sleeping and dressing.